Magyartanulas/magyartanulas.github.io/Section9.md

 To express your taste for food, you can use the verb `ízlik` in its third-person form.
 Similar to `tetszik`, something ***tastes good to you***, so the dative case is used for the same purpose here.
 Naturally, the person who it tastes good to can be omitted as well!

-Here are the relevant conjugations, to see the full verb conjugations [click here.](https://cooljugator.com/hu/ízlik)
+Here are the relevant conjugations, to see all of them [click here.](https://cooljugator.com/hu/ízlik)

 | Pronoun | Past indef. | Present indef. | Present indef. cond. |
 |---------|-------------|----------------|----------------------|